w3c/webappsec/specs/subresourceintegrity/spec.markdown

-Whenever a user agent attempts to [obtain a resource][] pointed to by a `link` element that has a `rel` attribute with the value of `stylesheet`, insert the following step between steps 1 and 2:
+Whenever a user agent attempts to [obtain a resource][] pointed to by a `link` element that has a `rel` attribute with the value of `stylesheet`, modify step 4 to read:

-1. Set the [integrity metadata][] of the request to the value of the element's `integrity` attribute.
+Do a potentially CORS-enabled fetch of the resulting absolute URL, with the mode being the current state of the element's crossorigin content attribute, the origin being the origin of the link element's Document, the default origin behaviour set to taint, and the [integrity metadata][] of the request to the value of the element's `integrity` attribute.

 {:start="2"}

-Additionally, in the paragraph specifying when to fire a `load` event, add "response with a `corrupt` integrity state" to the list of load failure reasons which are considered network errors.

 [obtain a resource]: http://www.w3.org/TR/html5/document-metadata.html#concept-link-obtain
 </section><!-- /Framework::HTML::link -->